What Can I Do with An Economics Major? (Taken from https://whatcanidowiththismajor.com/major/)

-- Entry level positions such as Research Assistant or Economics Assistant are available in government agencies and think tanks for candidates with bachelor’s degrees.
-Potential for advancement is greater for candidates with graduate degrees.
+- Some entry-level positions such as Research Assistant or Economics Assistant are available in government agencies for candidates with bachelor’s degrees, but more opportunities and the potential for advancement are available for candidates with graduate degrees.
+Consider

-- Approximately 45% of economists work for local, state, and federal governments.
-This number refers to those with advanced degrees.
+- Approximately 50% of economists work for local, state, or federal government.

 - Economists can specialize in a particular industry such as healthcare, transportation, or energy.
 Nearly all industries employ economists.